hackelhoff/the-vible/memory-bank/projectbrief.md

 - **Technical Team:** Single developer (you)

 ## Notes
 The Vible is a lifestyle brand focused on promoting love and goodwill as a "vibe" or way of being.
 The web application serves as both an inspirational platform and a merchandise storefront, designed with a calming, sky-inspired aesthetic that reflects the positive, uplifting nature of the brand message.
-The addition of a signature collection page helps build community around shared values, while Docker ensures consistent deployment and scalability.
+Docker ensures consistent deployment and scalability.

 ---
 *This document defines the core project requirements and will be updated as development progresses.*